Improving Wear Resistance in Catheters and Other Devices through Swiss Machining Small Parts

 The good news is, the rod drawing process is able to yield the required tensile strength, so we are able to Swiss machine the bushings successfully from MP35N rod.

-Is precision CNC Swiss-style machining the method that will achieve the form, function, and features you want for your application?
-Download our free guide Swiss Machine FAQs to learn more about the advantages and capabilities of Swiss machining.
+Is CNC Swiss-style high precision machining the method that will achieve the form, function, and features you want for your application?
+Download our free guide Swiss Machine FAQs to learn more about the advantages and capabilities of a Swiss machine shop.